Gunnerside

-Gunnerside is a village in the Richmondshire district of North Yorkshire, England.
-It is situated on the B6270 road, 3 mi east of Muker and 6 mi west of Grinton.
-The village lies between the River Swale and its tributary, Gunnerside Beck, in the Swaledale part of the Yorkshire Dales National Park.
+Gunnerside is a village in North Yorkshire, England.
+It is situated in Swaledale, on the B6270 road, 3 mi east of Muker and 6 mi west of Grinton.
+The village lies between the River Swale and its tributary, Gunnerside Beck, and is within the Yorkshire Dales National Park.

 History

 The name of the village derives from an Old Norse personal name Gunnar and sætr meaning hill or pasture.

-Gunnerside Ghyll (or Gunnerside Gill), a smaller valley running northwards, at right angles to the Swale valley (Swaledale), was the site of a major lead mining industry in Swaledale until the late nineteenth century.
+Gunnerside Ghyll (or Gunnerside Gill), a smaller valley running northwards, at right angles to the Swale valley (Swaledale), was the site of a major lead mining industry in Swaledale from the 17th century to the late 19th century.
 The beck that runs through the narrow valley, also called Gunnerside Gill, or Gunnerside Beck, rises between Rogan's Seat and Water Crag, and runs for 8 km emptying into the River Swale at the site of Gunnerside New Bridge.
 The bridge carries the B6270 over the River Swale south of the village; it was rebuilt several times during the 19th century due to flooding.
 The current structure dates from around 1892 and is now grade II listed.

+The area attracts many ramblers who use the foot tracks for exploring the area.
+Some decide to visit The Old Working Smithy & Museum, established in 1795, for a modest admission fee.
+The site contains historic items.

-Gunnerside contains a Methodist Chapel, a part-time post office, and a working smithy/museum.
+Gunnerside is served by the Gunnerside Methodist Chapel, a part-time post office, a weekly market, a restaurant and some shops selling food items.
 The chapel was founded in 1789, but rebuilt in 1866.
 The structure is now grade II listed.
-A private building to the north of the crossroads in the village was the site of a Medieval corn mill, and in the early 20th century, a bus garage.
+A private building to the north of the crossroads in the village was the site of a medieval corn mill, and in the early 20th century, a bus garage.
+At the foot of Gunnerside Ghyll is the King's Head public house.

 The village primary school is one of two sites of the Reeth and Gunnerside Schools.
-At the last Ofsted inspection in 2013, the primary school was rated as Good.
-At the foot of Gunnerside Ghyll is the Kings Head public house.
+At the last Ofsted inspection in 2023, the primary school was rated as Good.